The demise of diesels

 According to Continental, “Since the urea solution must not get too cold, the temperature within the urea tank has to be monitored in order to ensure constant system availability by activating a heating system when needed.
 Lastly, there must be sufficient urea in the tank.
 The ultrasonic sensor principle offers the possibility to measure the liquid from outside the tank.
 This is not only a key element for freezing resistance, but it also avoids any corrosion from occurring at the sensor element or the electronics due to contact with the Diesel Exhaust Fluid (DEF).
 The innovative urea sensor can provide all this data as an input value for the urea metering.”

-The California Air Resources Board (CARB) cannot tell a car company how to solve an emissions issue, but they can require said manufacturer to meet their stringent emissions standards.
+The California Air Resources Board (CARB) cannot tell a car company how to solve an emissions issue, but they can require the said manufacturers to meet their stringent emissions standards.
 Volkswagen group can bring in other companies to help them solve the problem, and present the fix to CARB, but the fix has to come from the car company.

 EPA/CARB would like the new Diesel Exhaust Fluid (DEF) tank.
-Not only does it reduce emissions, the sensor-aided denitrification supports fulfillment of the legal requirements and reinforces drivers’ trust that their car emits no more than the permissible level of nitrogen oxides.
+Not only does it reduce emissions, but the sensor-aided denitrification also supports the fulfillment of the legal requirements and reinforces drivers’ trust that their car emits no more than the permissible level of nitrogen oxides.
 The DEF tank will tell you if there is not enough urea, or if you put water, or diesel fuel, in the tank instead.

 “Use of our sensor allows better control of the SCR system and helps to avoid overshooting or undershooting during the urea metering process,” said Bret Sauerwein, Head of Business Unit Sensors & Actuators in North America.
 “Once you dynamically control the injected urea amount by processing the sensor signal, it is much less likely that either NOx or ammonia will slip through the SCR catalyst.”

-For applications that require all measurements be recorded, the measuring cell of the urea sensor contains two piezo ceramics, which both emit and detect ultrasonic wave signals.
+For applications that require all measurements be recorded, the measuring cell of the urea sensor contains two piezoceramics, which both emit and detect ultrasonic wave signals.